ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   category
-    Security categories that the profile should have.
+    Security categories assigned to the profile.

     | **required**: False
     | **type**: dict

     add
-      Adds security categories to the profile.
+      List of security categories to add to the profile.

       | **required**: False
       | **type**: list